OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 **Pressures** and **Resilience** are two of the four dimensions used to evaluate each goal or sub-goal, along with **Status** and **Trend**.

-It is important to identify the pressures that affect the ocean and coastal systems in your study area, and to search for additional pressures not included the global assessments.
-Once you have identified pressures within your study area, you should identify what resilience measures could counteract or nullify those pressures.
+It is important to identify the pressures that affect the ocean and coastal systems in your study area, and to search for additional pressures not included in global assessments.
+Once you have identified pressures within your study area, you should identify what resilience measures could counteract those pressures.
 Alternatively, you can start with a list of known resiliences, such as the relevant environmental laws in your country, and them map them onto pressure layers.

-> TIP: The same considerations and requirements about data presented in the "**Gathering Appropriate Data**" section also apply to pressures and resilience.
+> TIP: The same considerations and requirements about data presented in the "**Gathering Appropriate Data**" section and in the [Best practices for assessing ocean health in multiple contexts using tailorable frameworks](https://peerj.com/articles/1503/) publication also apply to pressures and resilience.
 Every measure you include for pressures and resilience requires data for each region in your assessment.

-Ideally, every stressor with an identified strong impact should have a corresponding resilience measure.
+Ideally, every pressure with an identified strong impact should have a corresponding resilience measure.
 The rationale is that as resiliences in the study area increase (for instance, by improving environmental regulations), they would balance out and eventually neutralize the pressures.
-This would lead to an increase in the overall goal or sub-goal score.
+In time, this would lead to an increase in a goal's status, and therefore the overall goal or sub-goal score.
 By including regulatory responses in your assessment, you ensure that the actions taken in your country are relevant to ocean health.

 In practice, however, the pressures and resilience measures you include in your assessment will be highly determined by data availability.
 It is best to _first consider what pressures are acting in your study area and then determine if data are available to measure them_.
 You should also decide if the pressures data included in the global assessment are relevant for your assessment and determine if local data better capture pressures for all the regions in your study area.
 When considering resilience measures, look for regulations or indicators that could be encompassed in one of the pressures categories.